• Skip to main content

 Preparation

-• Wash and chop onions and tomatoes.
+• Rinse and chop onions and tomatoes.
 Puree tomatoes if you do not like them chopped.

 • Also wash and peel potatoes.
 Cube them to 1 inch pieces.
 Keep them immersed in water until used.

-• Heat oil in a cooker, pan or kadai.
-Saute cumin till they begin to crackle.
+• Heat oil in a cooker, pan or pot.
+Add cumin seeds and let them splutter.

 • Add chopped onions, green chili and fry until lightly golden or pink.

-• Next put in the ginger garlic paste and saute until the raw smell disappears.
+• Next stir in the ginger garlic paste and saute until the raw smell disappears, for about a minute.

 • Next add chili powder, garam masala, coriander powder, turmeric and salt.